ivan12/search_list_javascript-/README.md

-# Exemple-
+# Looking in a list

- Search a list using javascript with or without accent with uppercase or lowercase letters, show result in popup
+ Using javascript with or without accent with uppercase or lowercase letters, show result in popup

- ['Luísa brown', 'luisa red']
+# Exemple

+ ["Luísa brown", "luisa red"]

- if searh for "LUISA" or "luisa"
+ if we look for "LUISA" or "luisa"

- result:
+ Result:

  "Luísa brown" and "luisa red"